selectiveintellect/vic/TASKS.md

 - Sleep/Wake-up of processor
 - EEPROM read/write and storage of large data blobs such as music files or images
-- Verify PWM implementation on Oscilloscope
+- Verify PWM implementation on Oscilloscope - (example is verified)
 - UART
 - I2C
 - SPI